Buffered Streaming Graph Partitioning: Buffered Graph Partitioning

 \subsection{Multilevel Weighted Fennel}

-Our approach to partition the model $\mathcal{B}$ is a multilevel version of the algorithm Fennel.
-Recall that the multilevel scheme consists of three successive phases: coarsening, initial partitioning, and uncoarsening.
-We implement our multilevel scheme within the KaHIP framework.
-Note, however, that the artificial nodes in our model can become very heavy and are not allowed to change their block.
-As a consequence, these nodes need special handling in the multilevel scheme.
-Moreover, the Fennel algorithm is designed for unweighted graphs.
-Hence, we introduce a generalization of Fennel for weighted graphs that can be directly employed in a multilevel algorithm.
-We now explain the details of the generalized Fennel objective and our multilevel algorithm to partition the model.
+Our approach to partition the model $\mathcal{B}$ is a multilevel version of the algorithm \AlgName{Fennel}.
+Recall that the multilevel scheme consists of three successive phases: coarsening, initial partitioning, and uncoarsening, as depicted in Figure~\ref{fig:mgp}.
+Note, however, that the artificial nodes in our model can become very heavy and are not allowed to be contracted or change their block.
+As a consequence, these nodes need special handling in our multilevel algorithm.
+Moreover, the \AlgName{Fennel} algorithm is designed for unweighted graphs, hence it needs some adaptation to be used in \AlgName{HeiStream}.
+We introduce a generalization of \AlgName{Fennel} for weighted graphs that can be directly employed in a multilevel algorithm.
+In this section, we present this generalized \AlgName{Fennel} objective and explain the details of our multilevel algorithm to partition the model.

-\subsubsection{Generalized Fennel}
+\subsubsection{Generalized Fennel.}

-As already mentioned, adaptations are necessary to implement Fennel for weighted graphs, in particular in a multilevel scheme.
-First, note that the original formulation of Fennel only works for unweighted graphs~\cite{tsourakakis2014fennel}.
+As already mentioned, adaptations are necessary to implement \AlgName{Fennel} for weighted graphs, in particular in a multilevel scheme.
+First, note that the original formulation of \AlgName{Fennel} only works for unweighted graphs~\cite{tsourakakis2014fennel}.
 However, our model $\mathcal{B}$ has nodes and edges that are weighted -- due to connections to the artificial nodes as well as future nodes that may be contracted into the model.
 Moreover, the multilevel scheme creates a sequence of weighted graphs.
-Note that to generalize the Fennel gain function, it is important to ensure that the gain of a node on a coarser level corresponds to the sum of the gains of the nodes that it represents on the finest level.
-This way the algorithm gets a global view onto the optimization problem on the coarser levels and has a very local view on the optimization problem on the finer levels.
-Moreover, it is ensured that on each level of the hierarchy the algorithm works towards optimizing the given objective function.
+Note that a generalization of the \AlgName{Fennel} gain function has to ensure that the gain of a node on a coarser level corresponds to the sum of the gains of the nodes that it represents on the finest level.
+This way the algorithm gets a global view onto the optimization problem on the coarser levels and a very local view on the finer levels.
+Moreover, it is ensured that on each level of the hierarchy the algorithm works towards optimizing the given objective.